 - Follow sleep center protocols related to the sleep study.

-- When patient arrives, verify identification, collect documents and obtain consent for the study.
+- When patient arrives, verifies identification, collects documents and obtains consent for the study.

-- Explain the procedure and orient the patient for either in center or out of center sleep testing.
+- Explain the procedure and orients the patient for either in center or Home Sleep Apnea Testing (HSAT).

 - Select appropriate equipment and calibrate for testing to determine proper functioning and make adjustments, if necessary.